Request An Appointment

 The inclusion of a rigorous preparatory stage is crucial for the long-term success of your dental implants.
 For example, the initial consultation may reveal that you require a bone graft before receiving implants.
 This procedure will ensure that your implants have adequate bone tissue to bond to; it will also dramatically improve the odds that your implants will last for many years.
 A dental clinic that rushes through the preparation stages may miss key insights that can be pivotal in your dental implants’ long-term success or failure.

-Step 2: Quality of Materials & Fabrication
+Step 2: Quality of materials and fabrication

 Your dental implants are fabricated, how they are made, and what they are made of are three significant factors that impact your dental implants’ quality and durability.